pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 # Access Manager v3 API for JavaScript SDK

-Access Manager issues time-limited tokens with embedded ACLs that control client access to PubNub resources:
+Access Manager issues time-limited tokens with embedded permissions for PubNub resources:
-- Limit by TTL.
-- Grant by explicit resources or RegEx patterns.
+- Scope by resource lists or RegEx patterns.
-- Combine multiple resource permissions in one grant (for example, read to channel1 and write to channel2).
+- Multiple resources and permission levels in a single request.
-- Optionally bind to a single client using authorizedUuid/userId.
+- Optionally restrict token usage to a specific authorized client (authorizedUuid/userId).

 User ID / UUID
-- userId is also referred to as UUID/uuid in some APIs and server responses, and holds the value of the userId parameter set during initialization.
+- User ID is referred to as UUID/uuid in some APIs and responses; its value equals the userId set at initialization.

-Supported async patterns
+Asynchronous patterns
-- Callbacks, Promises, and Async/Await are supported.
-Async/Await is recommended; add try...catch to handle errors.
+- Supports Callbacks, Promises, Async/Await.
+Recommended: Async/Await with try...catch to receive error status.

 ## Grant token

-Requires Access Manager add-on
+Requires:
-- Enable Access Manager in the Admin Portal.
+- Access Manager add-on enabled in Admin Portal.

-Requires Secret Key authentication
+- Secret Key authentication on server-side SDK instance.
-- Run grantToken from a server using an SDK instance initialized with a Secret Key.

-Generates a token with ttl, authorized_uuid, and permissions over:
+Generates a time-limited token with TTL (minutes), authorized_uuid, and permissions over:
 - channels
 - groups (channel groups)
 - uuids (users’ object metadata)

-Only the authorized_uuid (if set) can use the token; unauthorized or invalid tokens return 403.

-Permissions
+Permissions by resource:
-- channels: read, write, get, manage, update, join, delete
+- channel: read, write, get, manage, update, join, delete
-- groups: read, manage
+- group: read, manage
 - uuids: get, update, delete
-For mapping to API operations, see Manage Permissions with Access Manager v3.

-TTL
+Notes:
-- Required; minutes the token is valid.
-Min 1, max 43,200 (30 days).
-After expiry, issue a new token.
+- ttl is required, in minutes: min 1, max 43,200 (30 days).

-RegEx patterns
-- Use patterns to grant by regular expression (under patterns).
+- Use patterns to define permissions by RegEx.

-Authorized UUID
-- Restrict token usage to a specific authorized_uuid to prevent impersonation.
+- authorized_uuid restricts token usage to a single client; if omitted, any uuid can use the token.

 ### Method(s)